wints/documentation/ingredients/sdk_setup/android_app_alternatives.md

 {% if page.android %}

-{% tabs %}

-{% tab method-1 %}

-If you are not creating or using an Application class throughout your project, all you need to do is declare `BranchApp` as your application class in your manifest.

-{% highlight xml %}
- <application
-    android:name="io.branch.referral.BranchApp">
-{% endhighlight %}
-{% endtab %}

-{% tab method-2 %}
-If you already have an Application class then extend your application class with `BranchApp`.

-{% highlight java %}
-public class YourApplication extends BranchApp
-{% endhighlight %}

-You will still need to declare `YourApplication` inside your `AndroidManifest.xml`.

-{% highlight xml %}
- <application
-    android:name="io.branch.referral.YourApplication">
-{% endhighlight %}

-{% endtab %}

-{% tab method-3 %}

-If you already have an Application class and **do not** want to extend from `BranchApp` then create a Branch instance in your `Application#onCreate()` method.
+If you already have an Application class, then create a Branch instance in your `Application#onCreate()` method.
+If you don't know what a custom application class is, you probably don't have one, so skip this Step 3 and use the one below.

 {% highlight java %}
 public void onCreate() {